sergeluca/statemachinewithagents/README.md

-# state machine with agents
+# Implementing state machines with Copilot Studio autonomous agents

 Description of a poc of a state machine with Power Automate and Copilot Studio agent

 ## State Machine in Power Automate